My Experience with 2e (AHDH+HIGH IQ>145)

 It wasn’t until years later that I found out that this was an IQ test, and years after that I learned that IQ tests had to be timed — and that time matters.
 (Before we proceed, we really should abolish time on formal IQ tests, because it doesn’t matter how fast you process, but if you can process the information, and, even more importantly, how deeply you can process the information.)

-While I don’t regret too much in my life, because I genuinely feel that everything that has happened to me in my life, has happened for a reason.
+While I don’t regret too much in my life, because I genuinely feel everything that has happened to me in my life, has happened for a reason.
 Everything.
 (I mean, literally everything.
 All the pain, suffering, violence, trauma, challenges, setbacks, losses all crafted me into the person that I am.)

 For me now, I will let my work speak for itself — either it is brilliant, or it is not.
 We will see.
-I write this here not to lament my intellect, creativity, comprehension, cerebrality and innovativeness, but to illustrate clearly how ADHD masks IQ and the challenges of diagnosis.
-The man who oversaw that IQ test when I was a child could have had no idea that I spent 50% of the time and 50% of my brainpower suspiciously overthinking the whole scenario, rather than answering his strange questions.
+I write this here not to lament my intellect, creativity, comprehension, cerebrality and innovativeness, but to illustrate clearly how ADHD masks IQ (and vice versa) and to highlight the challenges of diagnosis.

 HIGH IQ Masking ADHD